-Upon completing my Business Administration degree, I began a career as an Import and Export Broker, a career that spanned 20 years.
-Since then, I have spent 15 years in childcare and education.
-For the past five years, I have owned, operated, and directed my own childcare facility in Raleigh, North Carolina, and for the past three years, I have been helping my daughter fight EDS, doing my own research, educating others, planning, and building a support group and community as it relates to this nightmarish disease.
-Because I have dealt so extensively with EDS, I am able to identify signs of a child who may have it, at which point I recommend to the parents that they see a doctor to be tested for the disease.
+Upon completing my Business Administration degree, I began a career as an Import and Export Broker, a career that spanned 15 years.
+Since then, I have spent 20 years in childcare and education.
+For the past five years, I have owned, operated, and directed my own childcare facility in Raleigh, North Carolina, and for the past three years, I have been helping my daughter fight EDS, doing my own research, educating others, planning, and building a support group and community as it relates to this nightmarish disease of Ehlers-Danlos Syndrome.
+Because I have dealt so extensively with EDS, I am able to identify signs of a child who may have EDS, at which point I recommend to the parents that they see a doctor to be tested for Ehlers-Danlos Syndrome.

 Claudette Purrier has been a Certified Nursing Assistant (CNA) for over 30 years, providing hands-on nursing care to patients, residents, clients, and customers in a variety of health care settings.
 It is her experience in patient care, her direct experience with EDS patients, and her connections to a multitude of health care settings and the medical and healthcare professionals therein that makes her a perfect candidate to sit on The Andrea Foundation for EDS Board of Directors.
 She will be very instrumental in helping us spread information throughout the medical community and helping us to get participation in our fundraisers, conferences, workshops, and other events.